dailystory/docs/articles/api/lead.md

 > Impor

-## Create a Lead
+## Create a Lead or find an existing Lead
-To create a lead you must have an email address and the `Id` of the campaign the lead is part of.
+To create a lead or find an existing lead you must have an email address and the `Id` of the campaign the lead is part of.
 You can optionally send additional data as part of the API call.

 > If a lead already exists within the campaign, a new lead will not be created and the return value will be the id of the existing lead.

-> If a lead does not already exist within the campaign, DailyStory will create a new contact and then create a lead in the specified campaign.
+If a lead does not already exist within the campaign, DailyStory will create a new contact and then create a lead in the specified campaign.

 <ol class="step"><li value="POST">`/API/Lead`</li></ol>